 Like Maui, the Big Island has an “upcountry” which includes cattle country and has a more western feel.
 The summit of Mauna Kea also shouldn’t be missed.
 Did you know you’ll find 10 of the world’s 14 climate zones on the Big Island?
 If you spend each day on a different part of the island, you’ll feel like you’ve been around the world!

-Popular things to do on the Big Island include: Hawaii Volcano National Park, Waipo Valley, green sand beach, black sand beach, Kona beaches, stargazing from Mauna Kea, touring coffee plantations, touring macadamia nut plantations, and scuba diving with manta rays.
+Popular things to do on the Big Island include: Hawaii Volcano National Park, Waipo Valley, green sand beach, black sand beach, Kona beaches, stargazing from Mauna Kea, touring coffee plantations, touring macadamia nut plantations, and scuba diving.

 Read my 15 things not to miss on the Big Island here.